python-discord/summer-code-jam-2020-qualifier/README.md

     ```

 ## Test Suite
-To help you test your solution before submitting it, we've written a basic test suite that tests if your code passes the requirements.
-In principle, if your solutions passes the basic requirements section in this test suite, you should qualify for the Code Jam.
+We've written a basic test suite that tests if your code passes the requirements above.
+We strongly suggest you run these tests before you submit your solution.
+In principle, if your solutions passes the tests for the basic requirements, you should qualify for the Code Jam.

-It's perfectly fine to have a look at the tests that we are going to run (see [test_qualifier.py](test_qualifier.py)), but do note that we will run the tests with different data to ensure that solutions were not written specifically for the included tests.
+It's perfectly fine to have a look at the tests (see [test_qualifier.py](test_qualifier.py)).
+This is the same test suite we will use to judge your solution.
+However, note that we will run the tests with different data to ensure that solutions were not written to only work with the exact data provided.

 ### Running the Test Suite

-To run the test suite, first download and place the files [`test_qualifier.py`](test_qualifier.py) and [`run_test.py`](run_test.py) in the same directory as the file containing your solution.
-After having done so, open a terminal/command window with that directory as the working directory and run:
+To run the test suite, first download the files [`test_qualifier.py`](test_qualifier.py) and [`run_test.py`](run_test.py).
+Place these files in the same directory as the file containing your solution.
+Then, open a terminal/command window and change the current directory to your solution's directory.
+Finally, run the following command:

 ```
 python run_test.py <your_filename_here>
 ```

 **Note:** You may have to replace `python` with the command you use to run Python from the command line.
-If you're not sure and are using Windows, try `py` instead of `python` if `python` doesn't work.
+If you're using Windows and `python` doesn't work, try `py` instead.

 The test suite has been tested with Python 3.7 and Python 3.8.